OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 + We can visualize the linkage patterns for the 3 samples across their 6 haplotypes
 + Sample 1 (British) is mostly European and admixed American, sample 2 (Chinese) is mainly South/East Asian, and sample 3 (Kenyan) is mainly African.

-**Note:** this example should not be taken too literally, since we *did not* exclude admixed samples from the reference panel.
 For more details, please refer to our paper, or file an issue on GitHub.